 Our expert testers

-Our rangehood expert Peter Horvath spends a lot of time watching steam rise.
-He can see what makes a good rangehood, and he can hear what makes a good one, too – one that makes as little noise as possible!
+Our rangehood expert Chantelle Dart spends a lot of time watching steam rise.
+She can see what makes a good rangehood, and she can hear what makes a good one, too – one that makes as little noise as possible!

 How we choose what to test

-Once a list featuring a range of brands and price points is chosen, our buyers then go through the arduous process of ordering the rangehoods just as a consumer would, along with their associated installation kits.
+Once a list is chosen, our buyers then go through the arduous process of ordering the rangehoods just as a consumer would, along with their associated installation kits.
 We test in both ducted and recirculating modes (where available; recirculating is common in apartments and other situations where air is not ducted outside, but circulated back into the kitchen).
 Recirculating mode needs separate carbon filters, and our buyers also need to order these prior to testing – sometimes these take weeks to arrive.

-Once all the equipment is ready, Peter installs the rangehoods in our small appliances lab, ensuring that manufacturers' installation instructions are correctly followed.
+Once all the equipment is ready, Chantelle installs the rangehoods in our small appliances lab, ensuring that manufacturers' installation instructions are correctly followed.